luiscoco/Blazor_Web_App_Facebook_Authentication/README.md

-# How to login with Facebook from a Blazor application
+# How to include Microsoft Authentication in a Blazor Web Application

 1. Enter in this URL: https://developers.facebook.com/